MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/pay-for-your-subscription.md

 If you're not sure how much you owe, you can [check your bill and billing history online](view-your-bill-or-invoice.md).
 For Azure, see [How to download your Azure billing invoice and daily usage data](http://go.microsoft.com/fwlink/p/?LinkId=718058).

- **Choose your "bill-to" country or region from the dropdown menu below.**
+ **Choose your "bill-to" country or region from the drop-down menu below.**

 > [!div class="op_single_selector"]
 > - **Choose your country or region**